seregazhuk/seregazhuk.github.io_old/_posts/2017-07-13-reatcphp-http-server.md

     <img src="/assets/images/posts/reactphp/streaming-server-wrong.gif" alt="streaming server wrong example" class="">
 </p>

-So, chances high that when the first request arrives to the server we have already reached the end of the video file and there is no data for streaming.
+So, chances high that when the first request arrives at the server we have already reached the end of the video file and there is no data for streaming.

 ## Improvements

-On the next step we can a little improve our server.
+On the next step, we can a little improve our server.
 Let's say that a user can specify in the query string the file name to be streamed.
-For example, when users types in the browser: `http://127.0.0.1:8000/?video=bunny.mpg` the server starts streaming file `bunny.mpg`.
+For example, when users type in the browser: `http://127.0.0.1:8000/?video=bunny.mpg` the server starts streaming file `bunny.mpg`.
 We will store our files for streaming in `media` directory.
 Now we need somehow to get the query parameters from the request.
 Request object that we receive in the callback has method `getQueryParams` which returns an array of the get query, similar to global variable `$_GET`:

 {% highlight php %}
 <?php